icerpc/icerpc-docs/pages/slice/basics/contract-first.md

 We then insert this service (dispatcher) into the server's [dispatch pipeline][dispatch-pipeline] as usual.

 {% callout %}
-The `Service` base class implements the [IDispatcher] interface, enabling the dispatch of requests for operations defined within the I*Name*Service interfaces that the service implements.
+`Service` implements the [IDispatcher] interface by directing incoming requests to the matching I*Name*Service method using reflection and helper static methods on I*Name*Service.
 {% /callout %}

 {% /step %}